-Appealing: Illness and Misadventure Declined Application
+Appealing a Not Supported Illness and Misadventure Application

-A student has the right to appeal a NOT Supported Illness/Misadventure decision.
-To appeal the decision the student must present a written application to the Deputy Principal, providing any new evidence/support material and stating the explicit grounds for the appeal within 2 school days of being notified of the original decision.
+A student has the right to appeal the decision NOT to Support an Illness/Misadventure application.
+To appeal the decision, the student must present a written application to the Deputy Principal, providing any new evidence/support material and stating the explicit grounds for the appeal within 2 school days of being notified of the original decision.
 (Appendix 1- Illness and Misadventure Application form)